zeydabadi/DeepHitPyTorch/README.md

   ```

 - **All Censored Observations**
-  If all observations are censored, there is no direct information on event-time distributions—only that events exceed the last follow-up.
+  If all observations are censored, there is no direct information on event-time distributions, only that events exceed the last follow-up.
   In this case, neither nonparametric nor semiparametric methods can estimate survival beyond confirming it remains at 1 until the last censoring time.